Rate Increases FAQ

 Why is Arvig raising the monthly price for TV?

-You will see an increase between $2 and $10 per month, depending on service area and level, starting with the March 2017 statement.
+Due to this, you will see an increase between $3 and $8 per month on your television service, depending on service area and level, starting with the March 2018 statement.

 How often are contracts negotiated?